Go Fas Racing: Car No. 32 history

 It was announced on October 21, 2020 that the team will be reducing to a part-time schedule starting in 2021, with St. Hilaire anticipating that the team will run in 5-6 races in the upcoming season.
 St. Hilaire, in defending his decision to move to a part-time schedule, said that his family was expecting a grand-baby, and longtime manager Mason St. Hilaire was moving on to a different industry.
-St. Hilaire sold his share of the Go Fas Racing charter to B. J. McLeod and Matt Tifft who would use it in 2021 for a full-time operation with Joe Falk.
+St. Hilaire sold his share of the Go Fas Racing charter to B. J. McLeod and Matt Tifft, who would use it in 2021 for a full-time operation with Joe Falk as Live Fast Motorsports.

 After not running a single race for the first 35 races of 2021, it was confirmed in an interview with B. J. McLeod that the team has since ceased operations.